valeIT/valeIT.github.io/about/index.md

 title: About
 ---

-My name is Valentino Urbano and I live in between Poland and Italy with my wife.

 ## Projects

 I'm currently working full time as Freelancer, mainly developing apps for iOS, web applications (frontend and backend) and DevOps.

 I've been writing online since 2007 and had a website since 2009.
-I currently write on my [Blog](/), on [Learning Flutter](https://learningflutter.net), and occasionally on [Twitter](https://twitter.com/valentinourbano).

 I'm writing 200 words a day, every single day since November 2018.
 You can find most of them [here](/).